jmtornetta/extract-bookmarks/readme.md

 Modern broswers do not often export bookmarks into multiple shortcut/link files.
 They instead create a single html export file.
 While faster, this approach does not allow a user to easily index bookmark files when using launcher tools like the Windows Search, Cortana, Launchy, Wox, Everything and PowerToys Run

 # summary
-Exports and extracts bookmarks from Chrome and Edge into a folder that can be easily archived by launchers like Windows Search, Cortana, Launchy, Wox, Everything and PowerToys Run.
+Exports and extracts bookmarks from Chrome, Brave and Edge into a folder that can be easily archived by launchers like Windows Search, Cortana, Launchy, Wox, Everything and PowerToys Run.
+Currently, ignore errors thrown by PowerShell for Browsers not installed.
+Will be fixed in future.

 # future
 1. Create config file with user-defined variables for the browser user profile name, placeholder "Default"